The E-LINK Exercise Kit consists of Myo-EX and AngleX sensors that are exclusively designed for innovative biofeedback

 "I have been using the Myo-EX with a young chap with an undefined neuropathy.
 He had a stroke in 2007, regained his function, but remained aphasic and only had the use of his left hand.
 After becoming severely ill in January this year, he lost the power in the remainder of his body and was completely dependent.

 Recovery was minimal, and work between February and May saw an improvement in his left shoulder and elbow with a very slight wrist improvement.
 However, after one session with the Myo-EX, a significant improvement was visible and he was very pleased.
 He was able to stabilise his wrist to a greater degree than anytime previous.
 Now, strength rarely appears miraculously, and what I think happened is that the Myo-EX taught him to find and isolate the movement in one session, and made him stop recruiting unnecessary movements of shoulder and wrist.
 It was a great result in a very short space of time and we continue the sessions."

-Where there is active joint movement, AngleX sensors encourage focused exercise against gravity for small DIP joints through to the larger joints of the upper and lower extremities, neck, head and back.
+Where there is active joint movement, AngleX sensors encourage focused exercise against gravity for small DIP joints through to the larger joints of the upper and lower extremities.